ASaiM/hmp_mock_tests/doc/report/report.md

 Same species are expected in both dataset, but the taxonomic diversity in SRR072232 dataset is reduced compared to the one in SRR072233 dataset (Figure \ref{asaim_taxonomy}) with less taxons found at each taxonomic levels.
 17 and 20 of the 22 expected species are found for SRR072232 and SRR072233 respectively (Figure \ref{species_abundances}).

-The expected species *Candidata albicans* is missing in both dataset results, because of the used *MetaPhlAn2* database.
-The phylogenetic markers for this species seem to be missing in *MetaPhlAn2* database: even on a dataset with only sequences extracted from *Candidata albicans* reference genomes, this species is not found with *MetaPhlAn2*.
+The expected species *Candida albicans* is missing in both dataset results, because of the used *MetaPhlAn2* database.
+The *MetaPhlAn2* database is built on ~17,000 reference genomes, but only ~110 eukaryotic reference genomes and no *Candida albicans*.
+The phylogenetic markers for this species are missing: even on a dataset with only sequences extracted from *Candida albicans* reference genomes, this species is not found with *MetaPhlAn2*.

 Other missing species (*e.g.* *Enterococcus faecalis* or *Lactobacillus gasseri*) correspond to underrepresented species, *i.e.* species whose few sequences are found using mapping (Figure \ref{species_abundances}).
 The phylogenetic signal is then too low to detect these species using *MetaPhlAn2*.
 Indeed, for both datasets, ASaiM framework can not detect any species with mapping-based relative abundance smaller than 0.1\% (Figure \ref{species_abundances}).

-One species with mapping-based relative abundance higher than 0.1\% is not found for SRR072232 datasets: *Bacillus cereus thuringiensis*.
+One species with mapping-based relative abundance close to 0.1\% is not found for SRR072232 dataset but for SRR072233 dataset: *Bacillus cereus thuringiensis*.
 Few phylogenetic markers for this species are found in *MetaPhlAn2* database.
-Indeed, on dataset with only *Bacillus cereus thuringiensis* reference genome's sequences, phylogenetic markers for *Bacillus cereus thuringiensis* are found in very low percentage of sequences (0.14\% of sequences against 2.28\% on average for other expected species).
-The phylogenetic signal may be then too low to detect this species inside whole metagenomic sequences.
+Indeed, on dataset composed only of *Bacillus cereus thuringiensis* reference genome's sequences, phylogenetic markers for *Bacillus cereus thuringiensis* are found, but on a very low percentage of sequences (0.14\% of sequences against 2.28\% on average for other expected species).
+The phylogenetic signal are be then to be highest than a certain threshold to detect this species inside a whole metagenomic sequence dataset.

 ### Comparison of ASaiM taxonomic results with EBI metagenomics taxonomic results